15+ Graphic Design Magazines for Print Lovers

 Operating since 1980, Creative Review champions commercial creativity across disciplines.
 The magazine provides analysis and insights of anything from growing design trends to pressing cultural issues, and offers practical advice for creative professionals.
 It also features designers, artists, and studios, introducing their bodies of work through image and text.

 Every year, the magazine releases a special issue titled the “Creative Review Annual,” announcing the winning entries of the magazine’s annual competition.
 This special issue highlights the best creative work from various fields, including advertising, design, music, film and games.
+If you're ever facing a creative block, be sure to check out this magazine for inspiration.

 Published bimonthly | California, USA